Take action to appropriately reduce the number of children in care and improve the lives of those in care

 The key to success is the relationships Pause workers build with women at risk of becoming pregnant and having a child taken into care.
 Pause works in partnership with the woman and other agencies finding new ways to overcome the problems of the past and meet the challenges of the present so that together, a better future can be created - potentially including being a parent.
 It has been shown to significantly reduce the removal of children into care reducing trauma and lifetime cost.

 3. Adopt the National Society for the Prevention of Cruelty to Children (NSPCC) ‘five priorities’ for looked after children

-The NSPCC worked with councils and children looked after to draw up guidelines on supporting the mental wellbeing of children in care.
+The NSPCC worked with councils and children looked after to draw up guidelines on supporting the mental wellbeing of young people in care.
 Health and social care commissioners should consider how they can make more cost-effective local spending decisions that support improved placement stability and better mental health outcomes for children looked after.
 This report highlights that too often the emotional wellbeing and mental health of looked after children is thought of as something that is the responsibility of specialist mental health services alone.
 This must not be the case; we need a whole system that prioritises the emotional wellbeing of children in care, across social care and health.
 Based on the fieldwork and research for this project, the NSPCC and its local authority partners identified five priorities for change, which would improve support for the emotional wellbeing of children in care.

 - Embed an emphasis on emotional wellbeing throughout the system